Charles III: Bachelorhood

 Charles's great-uncle Lord Mountbatten advised him to "sow his wild oats and have as many affairs as he can before settling down", but, for a wife, he "should choose a suitable, attractive, and sweet-charactered girl before she has met anyone else she might fall for ...
 It is disturbing for women to have experiences if they have to remain on a pedestal after marriage".
-Early in 1974, Mountbatten began corresponding with 25-year-old Charles about a potential marriage to Amanda Knatchbull, Mountbatten's granddaughter.
+Early in 1974, Mountbatten began corresponding with 25-year-old Charles about a potential marriage to his granddaughter, Amanda Knatchbull.
 Charles wrote to Amanda's mother, Lady Brabourne, who was also his godmother, expressing interest in her daughter.
 Lady Brabourne replied approvingly, but suggested that a courtship with a 16-year-old was premature.

 Four years later, Mountbatten arranged for Amanda and himself to accompany Charles on his 1980 visit to India.
-Both fathers, however, objected; Prince Philip feared that his famous uncle (Note: Mountbatten had served as the last British viceroy and first governor-general of India.) would eclipse Charles, while Lord Brabourne warned that a joint visit would concentrate media attention on the cousins before they could decide on becoming a couple.
+Both fathers, however, objected: Prince Philip feared that his famous uncle (Note: Mountbatten had served as the last British viceroy and first governor-general of India.) would eclipse Charles, while Lord Brabourne warned that a joint visit would concentrate media attention on the cousins before they could decide whether to become a couple.

-In August 1979, before Charles would depart alone for India, Mountbatten was assassinated by the Provisional Irish Republican Army.
+In August 1979, before Charles was due to depart alone for India, Mountbatten was assassinated by the Provisional Irish Republican Army.
 When Charles returned, he proposed to Amanda.
-But in addition to her grandfather, she had lost her paternal grandmother and younger brother in the bomb attack and was now reluctant to join the royal family.
+But in addition to her grandfather, she had lost her paternal grandmother and younger brother in the bomb attack, and was now reluctant to join the royal family.